zepuwang/summer-project-/README.md

 To run codes, do not forget to change data path in the main_M_Gaussian.py and test_M_Gaussian.py.

+## Acknowledgement

-THanks for Prof. Jinhua Zhao, Prof. Shenhao Wang, Dingyi Zhuang and Qingyi Wang for supporting me this summer.
+THanks Prof. Jinhua Zhao, Prof. Shenhao Wang, Dingyi Zhuang and Qingyi Wang for supporting me this summer.